This article is part of a larger series on POS Systems.

-Point-of-sale or POS marketing refers to the merchandising and promotional efforts around the register or the online cart and checkout pages.
-It seeks to influence customers by positioning small, low-cost items around the checkout area to drive impulse buys.
-This marketing strategy not only catches customers when they are poised to make a purchase, but also keeps them engaged and happy as they wait in line, improving their overall experience.
-When done effectively, POS marketing can help boost your business’s upselling and cross-selling potential, reinforce your brand, and look great in your store.
+Point-of-sale (POS) marketing refers to the merchandising and promotional efforts that take place around the register or the online cart and checkout pages.
+When done effectively, POS marketing can help boost your business’s upselling and cross-selling potential, reinforce your brand, improve customer experiences, and enhance your store’s visual appeal.

-Here are 14 in-store and online POS marketing tips to drive sales:
+Here are 16 in-store and online POS marketing ideas to drive sales.

 1. Line Your Checkout Space With Displays

-Use shelves or free-standing displays around your register to showcase small, inexpensive products.
-Placing displays around your register will keep your customers shopping as they wait in line, and will promote impulse buys.
+Place shelves or free-standing displays around your register to showcase small, inexpensive products.
+Doing this will keep your customers shopping as they wait in line and will promote impulse buys.

 For example, at my boutique, we had fashion tape, static guard, and small accessories around our register.
-Customers constantly would add a roll of tape or fun ring to their initial purchases—products they may have forgotten or never considered had the items not been marketed around our POS.
+Customers constantly would add a roll of tape or fun ring to their initial purchases—products they may have forgotten or never considered had the items not been marketed around our POS system.

 2. Add Countertop Displays